faddiv/Foxy.Core/README.md

  - It has to have the same interface as the original ```StringComparer``` so it can be swapped where needed.
  - Have some fun and learn new things while implementiing it. :)

 I think I managed to statisfy all three goal so enjoy the result.
-For this I say a **huge thanks** for the .net development team since the most impacttfull parts of the solution comes from the original StringComparer implementation.

 ### Example
 ```csharp